OSVVM/osvvm.github.io/README.md

 # Open Source VHDL Verification Methodology (OSVVM)
-Open Source VHDL Verification Methodology (OSVVM) provides utisimplifies your FPGA and ASIC verification tasks by providing utility and model libraries.
+Open Source VHDL Verification Methodology (OSVVM) provides utility and model libraries that simplify your FPGA and ASIC verification tasks.
 Using these libraries one can create a simple, readable, and powerful testbench that is suitable for either a simple FPGA block or a complex ASIC.